Arianna Foster

 Top sirloin and filet have different characteristics, so they may not be interchangeable in all recipes.

-On the other hand, a filet is the most tender steak cut and has a lighter flavor profile and delicate texture.
+On the other hand, a filet mignon is the most tender steak cut and has a lighter flavor profile and delicate texture.
 It is often served as a solo steak with olive oil, kosher, salt, and butter and served with roasted potatoes.

 It is also used in dishes such as Beef Wellington.
 In this case, the rougher texture of the sirloin would result in a chewier texture that does not fit the intended meal.